 Egypt was the first country in Africa reporting a case of coronavirus, with other North African countries following suit.

-As of today (3 May 2020) Africa has 43,697 reported cases and 1,773 deaths, which is the smallest number of all major geographic regions.
+As of today (4 June 2020) Africa has 115,639 reported cases and 2,858 deaths, which is the smallest number of all major geographic regions.
 Initially the experience of many African countries with infectious diseases such as Ebola seemed to give them an advantage.
 But an increasing number of countries have now reported cases of Covid-19.
-Lesotho and Western Sahara are the only territories on the continent that have not yet reported any case.
+Western Sahara is the only territories on the continent that has not yet reported any case.

 This does, however, not mean that Coronavirus has not arrived there.
 It is important to keep in mind that the picture provided here reflects the situation as it is reported by the individual national health authorities.
 Case numbers have throughout the course of the pandemic believed to be higher than the reported cases, while the unknown figures may vary significantly between countries.
 For poorer countries this can often also explained with a lack of testing capacities which means that many cases (and deaths) will remain undetected.